Test, Trigger, Treat

 - have had surgery in the armpit area before now

 Having sentinel lymph node dissection instead of axillary lymph node dissection can lower the risk of lymphedema, but there is still some risk.
 Research shows that between 3.7% and 17% of women will experience lymphedema after sentinel lymph node dissection.2

 Lymphedema is abnormal swelling that happens when too much lymph collects in any part of the body.
 Lymph is a thin, clear fluid that circulates through the lymphatic system to remove waste, bacteria and other substances from the body’s tissues.
 Edema is the buildup of excess fluid.

-A recent study, the PREVENT study2 published in May of 2019 in the Annals of Surgical Oncology demonstrates clear clinical evidence that the early use of the Bioimpedance screening surveillance and utilization of compression garments is an effective tool in lymphedema prevention.
+A recent study3, the PREVENT study published in December of 2022 in Lymphatic Research and Biology demonstrates clear clinical evidence that the early use of the Bioimpedance screening surveillance and utilization of compression garments is an effective tool in lymphedema prevention.

 Bioimpedance Spectroscopy (BIS) is a technique used for estimating body composition that utilizes a weak electric current which flows through the body and the voltage is measured in order to calculate impedance (resistance) of the body.